Harshwardhanmemne/ds-rpc-01/README.md

 ## 📚 **Credits**

-💡 Built as part of the Codebasics Resume Project Challenge 📘 LangChain learning via CampusX YouTube Channel
+💡 Built as part of the Codebasics Resume Project Challenge

 ---

 ## 📜 **License**

-Open-source for educational use.
+Open-source for educational use,if using give due credit